openshift/enhancements/enhancements/baremetal/baremetal-provisioning-optional.md

 This introduces yet another possible configuration for baremetal IPI, which further increases the potential differences between baremetal IPI clusters, and makes it harder to support.

+By removing the isolated provisioning network, we need to enable an authentication mechanism on the Ironic and Inspector API services.
+This is currently being investigated in the upstream community.

+Additionally, removing the provisioning network means that the BMC's need to reachable from an external network, which may not be suitable in some environments.

 ## Alternatives